clojurebridge-minneapolis/installfest/docs/concurrency.md

 1. `put` four new entries into the `HashMap`, defining a fresh conversation.
 1. Return the configured `conversation`.

-If `conversation` wasn't present, and the function ended with one of the calls to `(.put conversation ...)` instead, then the function would try to return the result from that `(.put ...)` call, which would be nothing, `nil`, since a `put` on a `Map` is a `void` method in Java.
+The `let` expression may contain multiple statements, but will only return the value of the last expression inside of it's parenthesis.
+If `conversation` wasn't at the end of the statements, and the function ended with one of the calls to `(.put conversation ...)` instead, then the function would return the result from that `(.put ...)`, which would be nothing, or `nil`.
+This is because the design of `put` is to mutate, _eg._ _modify_ or _change_, the `Map`.

-Fortunately, Clojure provides a simpler way to write the same code with less repetition, and less room for human error.
+Fortunately, Clojure provides a simpler way to write the same code with less repetition, and less room for mistakes.

 ```
 (defn new-mutable-conversation-db